alessandromonguzzi/camel-examples/camel-sql-mysql/README.md

 1. Verify that the MySQL Engine supports transactions.
 See [Solution](https://access.redhat.com/solutions/5471771) for details.
 2. Update the MySQL connector dependency in pom.xml to be aligned with the used MySQL database version.
 3. [Alternative MySQL 5.1 docker image](https://hub.docker.com/r/vsamov/mysql-5.1.73) - by default MyISAM Engine is used and transactions do not work!
+4. JBoss EAP 7.2.8 + Fuse 7.7: load spring-jdbc dependency (and all the other jars) from Fuse installation modules, do not add them directly to the war file.
+The risk is to generate classloading issues.
+   See the `jboss-deployment-structure.xml` file for example.
+5. The `.transacted()` instruction opens a transaction that covers the entire route that follows (until the `;`).
+If you use a `transacted=true` option inside the `sql:` route, a different transaction is created that could be opened and closed on the same line.
+6. the `.transacted()` instruction selects its transaction manager through the transaction policy.
+You need to decide whether to use the locally declared Spring transaction manager, as in this example, or use the default JBOSS/JTA one.
+This requires additional configuration and it should be referenced through JNDI.